SplitScreen-Me/splitscreenme-nucleus/README.md

 - New player and input order processing (left to right).
 - New player nickname assignation.
 - New optional splitscreen divisions setting (visually  similar to native splitscreen games).
-- Massive increase to the amount of compatible games, 480+ as of now.
+- Massive increase to the amount of compatible games, ~500 as of now.
 - Much more game handlers customization.
-- Many quality of life improvements and ton of bug fixes.
+- Many quality of life improvements and tons of bug fixes.
 - And so much more!

-View the full list of features/changes and changelog in the Readme.txt inside Nucleus.
+View the full list of features/changes and [changelog](CHANGELOG.md), as well as the [known issues](KNOWN_ISSUES.md).
 Download latest [Nucleus Co-op here](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).

 ## Disclaimer